jeffersonroth/jjrf-data-reliability-book/src/concepts/systems-reliability/impediments.md

 Systems are composed of **components**, each of which can be considered a system.
 Thus, a failure in one system can induce a fault in another, which may result in an error and a potential failure of this system.
 This failure can continue and affect any related system, and so on.

-A faulty component of a system will produce an error under a specific set of circumstances during the system's lifetime.
-Seen in terms of state transitions, *a system can be considered as the sum of external and internal states*.
+A faulty system component will produce an error under specific circumstances during the system's lifetime. *A system is the sum of external and internal states* regarding state transitions.

-An external state not specified in the system's behavior will be considered a system failure.
-The system itself consists of many components (each component with its many states), all contributing to the system's external behavior.
+An external state not specified in the system's behavior will be considered a failure.
+The system consists of many components (each with its many states), all contributing to its external behavior.
 The combination of these components' states is called the system's internal state. *An unspecified internal state is considered an error, and the component that produced the illegal state transition is said to be faulty*.

 The three types of failures:
-* **Transient failures**: begin at a specific point in time, remain in the system for some period, and then disappear.
+* **Transient failures**: Begin at a specific time, remain in the system for some time, and then disappear.
-* **Permanent failures**: begin at a certain point and remain in the system until they are repaired.
+* **Permanent failures**: Begin at a certain point and stay in the system until they are repaired.
-* **Intermittent failures**: are transient failures that occur sporadically.
+* **Intermittent failures**: These are transient failures that occur sporadically.

 ## Failure Modes
 > A system can fail in many ways.
-A designer may design the system assuming a finite number of failure modes, however, the system may fail in ways that were not anticipated.
+A designer may design the system assuming a finite number of failure modes.
+However, the system may fail in ways that were not anticipated.

 We can classify the failure modes of the services that a system provides, which are:
-* **Value failures**: the value associated with the service is incorrect.
+* **Value failures** (Value Domain): The value associated with the service is incorrect.
-* **Timing failure**: the service is completed at the wrong time.
+* **Timing failure** (Time Domain): The service is completed at the wrong time.
-* **Arbitrary failure**: a combination of value and timing failures.
+* **Arbitrary failure**: A combination of value and timing failures.

-Value failure modes are called **value domain**, and are classified into **boundary error**, and **wrong value**, where the value is outside the stipulated range.
+Failures in the value domain are classified into:
+* **Boundary Error (Constraint Error)**: The value is outside the expected range of values, including errors in data typing.
+* **Wrong value**: The incorrect value is within the correct range of values.

 Failures in the time domain can cause the service to be delivered:
 * **Too early** (premature): the service is delivered before it is required.